xaviatourtravel/xavira/docs/06-product-laws.md

 Not data.

-Every screen answers one question:
+Every screen answers one question.

 "What should I do next?"

 ---

-# D017
+## D017

 Zero Navigation Principle.